 Ogier is one of the top offshore law firms, providing legal advice on BVI, Cayman Islands, Guernsey, Jersey and Luxembourg law from 9 different locations around the world.
 Michael shares why he made the move offshore with Ogier and why he'd never look back.

 Mike, you have now been offshore for approaching five years.
 Can you tell us a little about the decision-making behind your initial move to Jersey on qualification?
 What did your thought process involve, and did you have any reservations about making the move?

 I knew that I no longer wanted to practice law in the UK following completion of my training contract.
 The long hours and low pay in the regional law firms was not an attractive combination.
 I was therefore very flexible and open-minded as to next steps for my career.
-It was Ken at Robert Walters that gave me the idea to apply for a role at Ogier in Jersey and I have never looked back since.
+It was Robert Walters legal teeam that gave me the idea to apply for a role at Ogier in Jersey and I have never looked back since.
 Even at the interview I knew that Ogier had the working culture that I sought with a large focus on work-life balance and having a great work-reward ratio.
 I can confidently say I had no reservations about making the move.
 I planned on being here for two to three years so what was the worst that could happen?

 How did you find the process of moving offshore – from the interview process through offer to actually getting over there to start?

 I found it incredibly smooth.
 The interview was a two-stage process, the first stage being a telephone interview and the second stage being in person in Jersey.
 Ogier took excellent care of me during the interview process and the eventual move to Jersey.
 I was offered a competitive salary and generous relocation package to finance the move and was also allowed time off in between jobs to pack up and travel before I relocated.

 How did you find the move initially?
 Was there anything that surprised you or anything that you found challenging?
 What did you enjoy about having made the move and was it easy to integrate?